Core concepts

 });

-However, there are two important things to note:
+However, there are a few important things to note:

 import { memo } from 'react';